 How do you handle rewards and recognition within your workforce?
-Has your company kept pace with current trends in HR and the widely recognized need for employee engagement programs?
+Has your company kept pace with current trends in HR and the widely recognized need for a rewards and recognition program?
 Most importantly, are you aware that 51% of employees are not happy at work and that, according to Gallup, fully 87% of employees worldwide are not engaged?
 It has been proven that engagement is crucial for business growth.
 Business2Community recently reported that organizations with highly engaged employees outperform those with low employee engagement by 202%.
 And the Harvard Business Review reported that recognition for high performers was the top driver of employee engagement.
-With all that in mind, we humbly present the top 5 reasons your business needs a rewards and recognition program.
+With all that in mind, we humbly present the top 5 reasons your business needs a recognition and reward program.

 1. Recognition is the top driver of engagement